karmab/kcli/README.md

 ```

 replace with your own client in default section and indicate host and protocol in the corresponding client section.
-Note that most of the parameters are actually optional, and can be overriden in the profile section ( or in a plan file)
+Note that most of the parameters are actually optional, and can be overridden in the profile section (or in a plan file)

 ## profile configuration

-You can use the file ~/kvirt_profiles.yml to specify profiles (number of cpus, memory, size of disk,network,....) to use when deploying a vm.
+You can use the file ~/kvirt_profiles.yml to specify profiles (number of CPUS, memory, size of disk, network,....) to use when deploying a VM.

 The [samples directory](https://github.com/karmab/kcli/tree/master/samples) contains examples to get you started